Coping Strategies for Menopause: Embracing Change and Finding Relief

 Stress and Mood Swings

-When you have conversations with the ones who are facing the same problems as you, it becomes easier to deal with the situation.
-It also allows for the discussion to become more lighthearted, instead of the worries constantly weighing you down.
+When you have conversations with those facing the same problems as you, it becomes easier to deal with the situation.
+It also allows for the discussion to become more lighthearted instead of the worries constantly weighing you down.

 While it could be tempting to reach for a bag of chips or a tub of ice cream every time the symptoms of menopause get too much to bear, those added calories do you more harm than good in the long run.